Setting life goals can be daunting for some; thus, some opt to follow the prevailing current and drift through life.

 Generally, your main goal is your long-term goal, because it is something you want to achieve in the future, and it requires time and extensive planning.
 This goal usually takes a year or more to achieve.

-Sub-goals, on the other hand, are your short-term goals, and those are the tasks that you can start immediately, at the present time.
+Sub-goals, on the other hand, are your short-term goals, and those are the tasks that you can start immediately, at present.
 These goals can be accomplished in a day, a week, or for several months only.

 Set a deadline or time limit for your main goals and subgoals, this is to avoid procrastination and unnecessary delays.
 This is because there will be a sense of urgency and that you will do whatever it takes for you to meet your goal within a timeframe.